 On April Fools’s Day, Alinea released tickets for the first in a series of highly experimental “extremely limited” dinners promising nothing but “something unedited and spontaneous.”

-“A highly experimental dinner hosted by the Alinea team, The Progression is an informal evening of food and beverage highlighting concepts and ideas that we simply cannot produce anywhere else.
+ADDED 1:42PM April 11, 2016 From the Alinea Website: “A highly experimental dinner hosted by the Alinea team, The Progression is an informal evening of food and beverage highlighting concepts and ideas that we simply cannot produce anywhere else.
 Created over the course of only a few weeks in collaboration with the visual artist Adam Siegel, The Progression is unedited and spontaneous, an improv version of dining.

 We hope that stripping away the constraints of formal dining will allow our team to conjure new concepts and ideas that will, once edited, make their way to the new Alinea.”